 Hence, the ranking distribution can not be accurately determined.

 They are too few users accessing the second or third page of results to provide a reliable evaluation.

-Google has been consolidating Search Console data since 2019 based on the canonical URL given in an HTML page.
+Google has been consolidating Search Console data since 2019 based on the canonical Url given in an Html page.

-Thus, Google is layering over the data for which URL was displayed in the search results.
+Thus, Google is layering over the data for which Url was displayed in the search results.

-For larger websites, this can create problems.
+For larger websites, this can be problematic

-It means that configuration errors, redirects, AMP conversions, etc can no longer be uniquely tracked.
+It means that configuration errors, redirects, Amp conversions, etc can no longer be uniquely tracked.

-You should only count each keyword once.
+However, for precision, you should only count each keyword once.